Azure/bicep-registry-modules/avm/res/document-db/database-account/README.md

 ### Parameter: `backupStorageRedundancy`

+Default to Local.
 Enum to indicate type of backup residency.
 Only applies to periodic backup type.

 - Required: No
 - Type: string